-University of North Carolina School of the Arts instructs secondary school students, as well as students at the college level.
+The University of North Carolina School of the Arts instructs secondary school students, as well as students at the college level.
 To reflect this fact, high school courses conducted at the campus were also considered in calculating student clock hours.
 The high school students were not included in the full-time equivalent enrollment figures for this institution.
-In Table 2, this has the effect of significantly underestimating the total utilization of academic space for the UNC School of the Arts.
-It should also be noted that the programs conducted at the UNC School of the Arts inherently require significantly more space per student than at other constituent institutions of the University of North Carolina System.
+In Table 2, this has the effect of significantly underestimating the total utilization of academic space for the UNCSA.
+It should also be noted that the programs conducted at the UNCSA inherently require significantly more space per student than at other constituent institutions of the UNC System.
 Comparisons of this institution's utilization with that of any other college or university would, therefore, be misleading.

 NC State University and North Carolina A&T State University similarly show an above-average square footage of academic facilities per FTE student (Table 2) and understated utilization of academic space in other tables.
-This is due to the extensive instruction and research programs in Agriculture and Engineering, which require significantly more academic space per FTE student than is typical of other general academic programs.
+This is due to the extensive instruction and research programs in agriculture and engineering, which require significantly more academic space per FTE student than is typical of other general academic programs.